 ARTICLE VIII – MEETINGS

 General Meetings of the membership of CEPOA shall be called by the Board as needed as prescribed by these Bylaws.
-Major policy and procedural matters, the election of Officers and amendments to these Bylaws shall be authorized by votes cast by members in attendance or by written proxy.
+Major policy and procedural matters, the election of Officers and amendments to these Bylaws shall be authorized by votes cast by members in attendance, by absentee ballot, or by written proxy.
 All members shall be notified of the meeting and agenda item(s) two weeks prior to the meeting.

 The Annual Meeting shall be the yearly general meeting of CEPOA at which officers shall be elected and installed.
 Other CEPOA business may also be transacted.